bnomei/kirby-blueprints/README.md

 > [!NOTE]
 > The cache will use the duration as defined in the `bnomei.ink.expire` option in the config.php of your plugin.

+## Commands

+- `blueprints:yml2php` will allow you to convert existing YAML based blueprints into PHP arrays for easier migration to full PHP blueprints

 ## Settings